 What do you do when you come up against a dead-end relationship and are wondering how to start over in a relationship?
 You might love the other person immensely, but if they don't return your love or aren't willing to free themselves from another relationship, your love can only cause you misery.
 However, there is good news.
-Once you realize it's time to move on, you can learn how to get over someone you love.
+Once you realize it's time to move on, you can learn how to forget someone you love.
 When you do, you can start over with new relationships that have more potential to make you happy.

 Recognize The Futility Of The Relationship